 Censored data poses a diverse set of challenges in a wide range of applications.
-As was immediately apparent from the work of Powell (1984, 1986) quantile regression offers some distinct advantages over mean regression methods when there is censoring; departures from Gaussian conditions, or any deviation from identically distributed error, induce bias for least-squares based estimators.
+As was immediately apaprent from the work of Powell (1984, 1986) quantile regression offers some distinct advantages over mean regression methods when there is censoring; departures from Gaussian conditions, or any deviation from identically distributed error, induce bias for leastsquares based estimators.
 In contrast quantile regression estimation is easily adapted to fixed censoring of the type considered by Powell due to the "equivariance of quantiles to monotone transformations."
 Non-convexity of the Powell objective function can create some computational difficulties, however.
-Local optima abound and global optimization is far from being a panacea.
-In our experience, local optimization of the Powell objective via steepest descent, starting at the naive quantile regression estimator performs quite well.
+Local optimization of the Powell objective via steepest descent, starting at the naive quantile regression estimation performs quite well.

 Recently, Portnoy (2003) and Peng and Huang (2008) have introduced new approaches to quantile regression for randomly censored observations.
 These approaches may be interpreted as regression generalizations of the Kaplan-Meier and Nelson-Aalen survival function estimators, respectively.
 Although it is difficult to compute asymptotic relative efficiencies for the three estimators we have considered in general regression settings, asymptotics for the simplest one-sample instance suggests that there is a modest efficiency advantage of the new methods over the Powell estimator.
 This conclusion is supported (weakly) by simulation evidence.
-The martingale representation of the Peng-Huang estimating equation provides a more direct approach to the asymptotic theory for their estimator, but the simulation evidence suggests that performance of Portnoy's estimator is quite similar.
+The martingale representation of the Peng-Huang estimating equation provides a more direct approach to the asymptotic theory for their estimator, but the simulation evidence suggests that performance of Porturoy's estimator is quite similar.